mhpi/mhpi.github.io/docs/datasets/global.md

 ## Data description

 The global-scale seamless simulation from 1980-2020 [zenodo](https://zenodo.org/records/17552954) is produced by a coupled High-resolution, multiscale, differentiable global water model that incorporates both a rainfall-runoff module (𝛿HBV2.0) and channel routing module (δMC2.0).
+To develop this high-resolution global dataset, we compiled 6,165 streamflow stations worldwide to train our model for the period 1980–2000 and conducted temporal validation from 2001 to 2015.
+The model achieved a median NSE of 0.721 and a median KGE of 0.725 during validation.
+Using the trained model, we then produced a seamless global simulation spanning 1980–2020. also, if you are intereseted in the near-real-time simulation, please let us know.

 ## Code Release